jensbambauer/seriale/site/content/program.md

                       moderator:
                         - name: Thomas Veyrier
                           link: thomas-veyrier
-                      details: In each pitch block 6 fresh and brand new series projects will be presented to the industry.
+                      details: 24 international creators, get the chance to present their series project in a 3 minute long pitch video.
+During a digital live stream, a selected jury consisting of industry experts will give online live feedback and determine the best pitch.
+In each pitch block 6 fresh and brand new series projects will be presented to the industry.
                     - title: Pitch Contest | Block 2
                       length: 4
                       type: pitching | Industry exclusive or with invitation